When the lobsters march north: From complex models to collaborative solutions to save America’s coral reef

 NSF NCAR Mesa Lab and Online

 What is the future we want for America’s largest coral reefs?
 These delicate ecosystems support marine life and human endeavors but climate change is threatening their existence.
-While there are several climate models addressing this issue, their cost prevents communities who need them the most from using them.
+There are several climate models addressing marine life impacts, however barriers prevent access to the communities who need them most.
 Current research addresses this problem by presenting a novel type of collaborative research that works closely with people who make their living on coral reefs while integrating climate metrics from the NCAR Community Earth System Model version 2 large ensemble (CESM2-LE), to predict what will happen to the coral ecosystem while providing adaptation techniques.

 Kelly Dunning